BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 Number of observation coming from experimental RNA-Seq data for combination of condition parameters (anatomical or all conditions) descendant of the current one.

-##### <a name="full-length-single-cell-rna-seq-expression-column-53"></a>full length single cell RNA-Seq expression (column 53)
+##### <a name="full-length-single-cell-rna-seq-expression-column-53"></a>full-length single-cell RNA-Seq expression (column 53)

-Call generated from full length single cell RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
-Permitted values:
+Call generated from full-length single-cell RNA-Seq data for the selected combination of condition parameters (anatomical or all conditions).
+Permitted values: present, absent, no data.

-*   present: report of presence of expression.
-*   absent: report of absence of expression.
-*   no data: no data of expression

-##### <a name="full-length-single-cell-rna-seq-call-quality-column-54"></a>full length single cell RNA-Seq call quality (column 54)
+##### <a name="full-length-single-cell-rna-seq-call-quality-column-54"></a>full-length single-cell RNA-Seq call quality (column 54)

-Quality associated to the call from full length single cell RNA-Seq data.
-More description on how this quality is generated in [Call quality](#call-quality-column-10 "See Call quality column description").
+Quality associated to the call from full-length single-cell RNA-Seq data.
+Permitted values: gold quality, silver quality, NA.

-Permitted values:

-*   gold quality
-*   silver quality
-*   bronze quality
-*   NA

-##### <a name="full-length-single-cell-rna-seq-fdr-column-55"></a>full length single cell RNA-Seq FDR (column 55)
+##### <a name="full-length-single-cell-rna-seq-fdr-column-55"></a>full-length single-cell RNA-Seq FDR (column 55)

-FDR value of the call calculated using pValues coming from full length single cell RNA-Seq data.
+FDR-corrected p-value of the call calculated using p-values coming from full-length single-cell RNA-Seq data.

-##### <a name="full-length-single-cell-rna-seq-expression-score-column-56"></a>full length single cell RNA-Seq expression score (column 56)
+##### <a name="full-length-single-cell-rna-seq-expression-score-column-56"></a>full-length single-cell RNA-Seq expression score (column 56)

-Score of expression to the call from full length single cell RNA-Seq data.
+Score of expression to the call from full-length single-cell RNA-Seq data.
 The score uses the minimum and maximum `Expression Rank` (column 13) of the species to normalize the expression to a value between 0 and 100.

 Low score means that the gene is lowly expressed in the condition.

-##### <a name="full-length-single-cell-rna-seq-expression-rank-column-57"></a>full length single cell RNA-Seq expression rank (column 57)
+##### <a name="full-length-single-cell-rna-seq-expression-rank-column-57"></a>full-length single-cell RNA-Seq expression rank (column 57)

-Rank score associated to the call from full length single cell RNA-Seq data.
+Rank score associated to the call from full-length single-cell RNA-Seq data.
 Rank scores of expression calls are normalized across genes, conditions and species.

 A low score means that the gene is highly expressed in the condition.

-##### <a name="full-length-single-cell-rna-seq-weight-column-58"></a>full length single cell RNA-Seq weight for expression rank and score (column 58)
+##### <a name="full-length-single-cell-rna-seq-weight-column-58"></a>full-length single-cell RNA-Seq weight for expression rank and score (column 58)

+The weight given to full-length single-cell expression ranks and scores when computing the weighted mean over several data types.

-##### <a name="including-full-length-single-cell-rna-seq-observed-data-column-59"></a>Including full length single cell RNA-Seq observed data (column 59)
+##### <a name="including-full-length-single-cell-rna-seq-observed-data-column-59"></a>Including full-length single-cell RNA-Seq observed data (column 59)

-Information about the calls actually coming from experimental full length single cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).
+Information about the calls actually coming from experimental full-length single-cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

 Permitted value: `yes` or `no`

-##### <a name="self-observation-count-full-length-single-cell-rna-seq-column-60"></a>Self observation count full length single cell RNA-Seq (column 60)
+##### <a name="self-observation-count-full-length-single-cell-rna-seq-column-60"></a>Self observation count full-length single-cell RNA-Seq (column 60)

-Number of observation coming from experimental full length single cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).
+Number of observation coming from experimental full-length single-cell RNA-Seq data for this combination of condition parameters (anatomical or all conditions).

-##### <a name="descendant-observation-count-full-length-single-cell-rna-seq-column-61"></a>Descendant observation count full length single cell RNA-Seq (column 61)
+##### <a name="descendant-observation-count-full-length-single-cell-rna-seq-column-61"></a>Descendant observation count full-length single-cell RNA-Seq (column 61)

-Number of observation coming from experimental full length single cell RNA-Seq data for combination of condition parameters (anatomical or all conditions) descendant of the current one.
+Number of observation coming from experimental full-length single-cell RNA-Seq data for combination of condition parameters (anatomical or all conditions) descendant of the current one.